Similarly, the Duke Internal Medicine Residency Program promotes and nurtures resident research and productivity to:

 All residents are encouraged to submit their research findings for presentation at local or national professional and scientific society meetings, such as the annual meeting of the American College of Physicians or scientific society meetings of subspecialties of Internal Medicine.

-Residents present their research projects during Resident Research Night in June of each academic year, when the Califf Medicine Resident Research Awards, which promote and celebrate resident research, are presented at the conclusion of poster sessions and oral research presentations.
+Residents present their research projects during the Resident Research Grand Rounds in late spring of each academic year.
+Project abstracts are reviewed by faculty who select the winners of the Califf Medicine Resident Research Awards, which promote and celebrate resident research.
+Additionally, top posters for resident research and quality improvement projects are recognized at the conclusion of poster sessions and oral research presentations.
 Learn more.